Volorf/Paster/README.md

 1. [Download the zip file with the Paster](https://github.com/Volorf/Paster/archive/master.zip).
 2. Double click on ```paster.sketchplugin```

+## Thanks
-Great thanks for guys whose send me issues and shared me their ideas — .
+Great thanks for guys whose send me issues and shared me their ideas about improvements — @illus0r, @richardsison and many other people.
 It helped me to improve the Paster.